plone/training/theming/theme-package.rst

    </rules>

 As you probably noticed, the theme does not look like it should and is missing some important parts like the toolbar.
-That is because we are using an HTML template, which is different than the one Plone's default theme is using.
+That is because we are using an HTML template, which has different HTML structure, than the one Plone's default theme is using.

 We can either change our theme's template to use the same structure and naming for classes and ids, or we can change our rule set to work with the theme template like it is.
-We will go the second way and customize our rule set to work with the provided theme template.
+We will mainly go the second way and customize our rule set to work with the provided theme template.
+In fact if you use a better theme template then this, where more useful CSS classes and ids used and the grid is defined in CSS/LESS and not in the HTML markup it self, it is a lot easier to work with touching the theme.
+But we use this popular example theme and therefor need also to make changes to the template it self a bit.

 Customize the rule set
 ----------------------